ntpeters/vim-better-whitespace/README.md

         ```
         Now `<number>_s<space>` strips whitespace on \<number\> lines, and `_s<motion>` on the
         lines affected by the motion given.
 Set to the empty string to deactivate the operator.

+        Note: This operator will not be mapped if an existing, user-defined
+        mapping is detected for the provided operator value.

 *  To enable/disable stripping of extra whitespace on file save for a buffer, call one of:
     ```vim